|Musharraf has been a key ally of George Bush and his ‘war on terror’ [File: EPA]|

 “That is what I would like to be remembered for.”

-As Musharraf seeks re-election in January 2008, many of his political opponents claimed that catastrophe was what his continued leadership would usher in.
+As Musharraf sought re-election in January 2008, many of his political opponents claimed that catastrophe was what his continued leadership would usher in.

-Musharraf declared a state of emergency in Pakistan on November 3, days before the country's supreme court was to rule on his future as the country's top elected leader.
+Now, Musharraf has declared a state of emergency in Pakistan, days before the country’s supreme court was to rule on his future as the country’s top elected leader.